 We enjoyed the guided activities, but our favorite activity was sitting on the top deck of the cruise boat with a coffee or beer and getting to watch this amazing place unfold before us.

-Lori and I knew our tour wasn’t going to be the very best Halong Bay cruise on offer, but the itinerary and amenities seemed to fit what we were looking for.
+Lori and I knew our tour wasn’t going to be the best cruise money can buy, but the itinerary and amenities seemed to fit what we were looking for.

 DAY 1